 Students may request official copies of their transcript from the Office of Academic Records.
 Transcript requests can be made online through student E-services, fax or mail.
-There is no additional charge for a transcript.
-Transcript requests by fax or by mail must include the name of the student, UHCL student ID, a clear copy of government issued photo ID, the number of copies, the address it is to be mailed to or if it will be picked up, a phone number where the student may be reached and the signature of the student whose record is requested.
-Requests without a verifiable signature cannot be processed.
-Written requests can be mailed to University of Houston-Clear Lake, Office of Academic Records, 2700 Bay Area Boulevard, Houston, Texas 77058-1098 or fax to 281-283-2530.
+There is no additional charge for transcripts.
+Transcript requests by fax or by mail must include the name of the student, UHCL student ID, a clear copy of a government issued photo ID, the number of copies requested, the address it is to be mailed to or whether it will be picked up, a phone number where the student may be reached and the signature of the student whose record is requested.
+Requests without a verifiable signatures cannot be processed.
+Written requests can be mailed to University of Houston-Clear Lake, Office of Academic Records, 2700 Bay Area Boulevard, Houston, Texas 77058-1098 or faxed to 281-283-2530.
 Telephone requests or e-mails will not be honored.
 For same day requests, please visit the Student Assistance Center on the UHCL campus or at the Enrollment Services counter at the Pearland Campus.

-Students whose permanent records have been placed with a service indicator will be denied transcript services until the specific obligations have been met.
+Students who have encumbrance holds placed on their permanent records will be denied transcript services until the specific obligations have been met.